Cutting the Cake, the First Dance & Evening Celebrations Wedding Photography

 Wedding Cake Display

 The cake is generally displayed prominently throughout the reception for guests to admire and take photos of.
 Sometimes it’s at the side of the room throughout the day, then brought into a central location for the cutting.
-This situation suits me more, as sometimes it’s awkward to pose the couple when the table is against a wall or in a corner.
-If the background isn’t the most aesthetically pleasing, don’t worry – the photographer should make it look much better than in reality.
+This situation suits me better, as it’s sometimes awkward to pose the couple when the table is against a wall or in a corner.
+If the background isn’t the most aesthetically pleasing, don’t worry – the photographer should make it look much better than it is in reality.

-An example of the cake having been moved to a better spot for the cutting.
+An example of the cake having been moved to a better spot for cutting.
 It was moved again for the first dance.

 Posing the Cake Cutting